Studying the Biology of IDH-mutant Gliomas Via Longitudinal Observation of 2-hydroxyglutarate (2-HG) Using MR Spectroscopy

 Tumor biology of IDH-mutant gliomas are different in pediatric tumors.
 Therefore, children will be excluded from the study.

-• - Patients must have normal kidney function as defined below: - creatinine within normal institutional limits OR.
+• - Participants must have documented normal kidney function as defined below: Creatinine within normal institutional limits.

 EXCLUSION CRITERIA: